top of page

 Turning Effort into Opportunity

 Once your academics are on track, your next goal is exposure.
 This doesn’t mean sending hundreds of random emails to coaches.
-It means being intentional targeting schools that match your athletic level and academic strengths.
+It means being intentional and targeting schools that match your athletic level and academic strengths.

 When you email coaches, keep it short and personal.
 Share your highlight video, GPA, and a few sentences about why their program fits your goals.
 Always include your graduation year and contact info.
-Small details show maturity something every NCAA coach looks for.
+Small details show maturity, something every NCAA coach looks for.

 Student in red "COLEGA" sweater studies at desk; soccer player in identical shirt runs on field.
 Board shows "COLLEGE CHAMPIONSHIP".
 Marks are the first collegiate goal